 - Assists in fostering positive relationships with current donors and developing relationships with potential donors.

-- Serves as primary point of contact with Court in the absence of Court Program Director.
+- Serves as primary point of contact in the absence of Executive Director.